metalsmith/markdown/README.md

 - `keys`: Key names of file metadata to render to HTML in addition to its `contents` - can be nested key paths
 - `wildcard` _(default: `false`)_ - Expand `*` wildcards in `keys` option keypaths
+- `globalRefs` - An object of `{ refname: 'link' }` pairs that will be available for all markdown files and keys, or a `metalsmith.metadata()` keypath containing such object
 - `render` - Specify a custom render function with the signature `(source, engineOptions, context) => string`. `context` is an object with the signature `{ path:string, key:string }` where the `path` key contains the current file path, and `key` contains the target metadata key.
 - `engineOptions` Options to pass to the markdown engine (default [marked](https://github.com/markedjs/marked))